mk0vacev1c/School-Managment/README.md

 # calculator-typescript
-Four basic operations in this calculator
+Basic operations in this calculator with readline module.